| JOB DESCRIPTIONThe work of the insulator journeyman

 suspended heights in excess of 200 feet.

-RECOMMENDED HIGH SCHOOL COURSES
+RECOMMENDED HIGH SCHOOL COURSESAlgebra, geometry, mechanical drawing,

 vocational technical schooling are all beneficial